 We may use additional properties in our datetime descriptions in the future, for example to describe intervals at a finer temporal granularity than a year.

-We use the following properties to describe the spatial extent of period definitions:
+We use the following properties to describe the spatial extent of periods:

 periodo:spatialCoverageDescriptionis used to textually describe the spatial extent exactly as given in the original source, for example “Near East and Greece”.
 The value of this property is a simple literal xsd:string, with no language tag.

-A period collection is simply a set of period definitions that share a source.
+An authority is simply a set of periods that share a source.
 We use

-dcterms:source to link period collections to bibliographic descriptions of their sources.
+dcterms:source to link authorities to bibliographic descriptions of their sources.
 Where possible we rely on external bibliographic databases such as WorldCat and CrossRef for bibliographic metadata.

 skos:ConceptScheme, “an aggregation of one or more SKOS concepts”.
-Belonging to the same period collection does not imply any semantic relationship between period definitions, other than sharing a source.
-In particular, the period definitions belonging to a period collection do not constitute a periodization, meaning a single coherent, continuous division of historical time.
-In the future we plan to add additional properties for indicating when a set of period definitions constitute a periodization.
+Belonging to the same authority does not imply any semantic relationship between periods, other than sharing a source.
+In particular, the periods belonging to an authority do not constitute a periodization, meaning a single coherent, continuous division of historical time.
+In the future we plan to add additional properties for indicating when a set of periods constitute a periodization.

 The root resource of the PeriodO dataset is an

-Each period definition is given its own Web-based, resolvable Uniform Resource Identifier (URI) in the form of a Archival Resource Key (ARK), minted through the EZID system of the California Digital Library.
-These ARKs are resolvable to structured, machine-readable representations of individual period definitions.
+Each period is given its own Web-based, resolvable Uniform Resource Identifier (URI) in the form of a Archival Resource Key (ARK), minted through the EZID system of the California Digital Library.
+These ARKs are resolvable to structured, machine-readable representations of individual periods.

 Wherever possible bibliographic sources are identified with WorldCat URIs or CrossRef DOIs, and creators are identified with Virtual International Authority File URIs.